MinterTeam/explorer-gate/README.md

 ## BUILD

-- If you OS is MacOS change GOOS variable in Makefile to `darwin`
+- If your OS is macOS change GOOS variable in Makefile to `darwin`

-- run `dep ensure`
+- run `go mod download`

 - run `make build`